build-trust/ockam-website/src/content/learn/guides/contributions/cla.md

 Date:

 *This Ockam Contributor License Agreement (Corporations) is derived from the Apache Software Foundation’s Corporate Contributor License Agreement v2.0.
-Ockam’s substantive changes from that are agreement are as follows:
+Ockam’s substantive changes from that are agreement are as follows:*

-1. Identifying Ockam and our project as the recipients of Your Contributions and associated changes in introductory language and signature blocks;
+*1. Identifying Ockam and our project as the recipients of Your Contributions and associated changes in introductory language and signature blocks;*

-2. Clarifying that You must disclose both third-party and Your own license or intellectual property restrictions associated with Your Contributions; and
+*2. Clarifying that You must disclose both third-party and Your own license or intellectual property restrictions associated with Your Contributions; and*

-3. Clarifying that we may change the license(s) applicable to the projects to which Your Contributions relate at our discretion, including without limitation by re-licensing the project (and, in turn, Your Contributions) under any other open source or “free” software license or a commercial or proprietary license of our choosing.*
+*3. Clarifying that we may change the license(s) applicable to the projects to which Your Contributions relate at our discretion, including without limitation by re-licensing the project (and, in turn, Your Contributions) under any other open source or “free” software license or a commercial or proprietary license of our choosing.*

 Schedule A:
 Initial list of designated employees, if any, along with GitHub handles.